Hearing aids for profound hearing loss

 When choosing an aid, you and your audiologist will consider how much power it offers, how well it controls feedback, and its circuitry.
 Some hearing aids include two or three microphones that help you distinguish sound coming from different directions.
 A telecoil links the hearing aid to a hearing loop system, which are found in many theaters, churches, airports and major venues.
 Most aids have these important features, so other factors you might consider include how moisture or dust resistant it is, the length of the warranty and the track record on repairs.

 To hear in a noisy setting, Palmer suggests using an additional microphone near the sound you wish to hear that will send signals to your hearing aid.

-Hearing aids can be wirelessly connected to smartphones, but people with severe-to-profound hearing loss may need a phone with automatic captioning.
+Hearing aids can wirelessly connect to smartphones, but people with severe-to-profound hearing loss may need a phone with automatic captioning.
 State programs may allow you to get one for free.
 Video applications like FaceTime, Facebook Messenger and Skype allow you to see facial expressions and read lips.
 Phone apps also provide captions.

 Many new apps can turn your smartphone into a customized alarm system or provide other assistance.
 Tunity scans a television screen and runs the amplified sound through your headphones.
 Ava provides subtitles for conversations in the room.
 Your phone can give you text messages, vibrate, flash a light or make a low sound to pick up noise from a smoke detector, doorbell, phone or alarm clock.
 There are also plenty of other assistive listening devices to augment your hearing aids, including FM systems and vibrating bed shaker alarms.